forfudan/MojoMiji/src/miji/basic/functions.md

 - The declaration line starts with a keyword, which can be either `def` or `fn`.
 Then there goes function name, which must be a valid identifier.
 This is followed by inputs to the function, which called "parameters" or "arguments", wrapped within brackets or parentheses.
 Finally, there is an optional `raises` keyword and an arrowing pointing to the return type of the function.
 - The body of the function is indented by four spaces.
 It contains the code that will be executed when the function is called.
+- At the end of the function body, you can use the `return` keyword to return a value from the function.
+The type of the returned value must match the return type indicated in the declaration line.
+If the function does not return a value, you can omit the `return` statement.
+In this case, the function will return `None` by default.

 To illustrate, the following is the general syntax of a function declaration in Mojo.